SnowTalking/Snow-Flash-Tool/README.md

 Android Phone with dynamic partitions, adb and fastboot is not included!!!
 You must run the .exe in a directory with adb and fastboot or this will not work!

 Notes: This project is in BETA, if you notice any bugs, freezes, unexpected problems.
-Report Back to me here or on telegram @SnowTalking
+Report Back to me on xda or on telegram @SnowTalking
 OR join my group for discussions and releases!!! https://t.me/fastbootdimageflasherdiscussion https://t.me/fastbootdimageflasher